DelphiClubItalia/PKCS7Extractor/README.md

 ![PKCS#7 Extractor library for Delphi](Documentation/pkcs7extractory_logo.png)
 # PKCS#7 Extractor library for Delphi

-This is a project born from the need to simply extract .P7M files content in Delphi applications.\
+This project is born from the need to simply extract .P7M files content in Delphi applications.\
 Recently italian developers are facing the new centralized digital invoicing system which will be mandatory by law starting January 1st, 2019.\
 Digital invoices are basically rappresented into XML files that are then digitally signed using CAdES-BES mode.\
 Developers managing invoices need to generate those XMLs and be able to read them back, but when a digitally signed invoice is enveloped into a .P7M file many of them ended up stripping it down by finding the position of the opening XML tag and the closing tag and then copying that part of the file.\